SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/1password-source.md

 Sources to can be restarted when they are in ThirdPartyConfig errors.

 #### UI
-To restart your source in the Sumo Logic platform:
+To restart your source in the Sumo Logic platform, follow the steps below:

 1. Open the Collection page, and go to **Manage Data** > **Collection** > **Collection**.
 2. Select the source and click the **information** icon on the right side of the row.